mihailod/szreader/README.md

 1988), built offline from the archive's own metadata.

 And **anything else scanned there**.
 Import gains a second entry that opens archive.org's search inside the app; find an item, and Import brings it onto the shelf.

-Which file it downloads is your choice — the CBR or PDF the scanner uploaded, or the archive's smaller searchable-text PDF, with the size shown beside each, because the same comic is routinely 300 MB one way and 25 MB the other.
+Which file it downloads is your choice, with the size shown beside each, because the same comic is routinely 300 MB as the CBR its scanner uploaded and 25 MB as the PDF the archive derived from it.
-JPEG 2000 pages, EPUB, OCR text layers and torrents are never offered: iOS cannot decode the first, the reader cannot open the next two, and there is no BitTorrent client here.
+Only files this reader can actually open are offered, and the archive's own metadata is what decides: it marks every file as uploaded, derived or bookkeeping, so derivatives are admitted by a short allow-list rather than by their extension.
+That is what keeps out JPEG 2000 pages (iOS cannot decode them at all, and they are usually the largest file in the item), EPUB and OCR text layers (nothing here can open them), DAISY accessibility packages (navigation XML with no pages in it — and a plausible-looking 1 MB "ZIP" if you go by the extension) and torrents (every item has one whether or not anyone wanted it, and there is no BitTorrent client here).
+Items filed as software, audio or video are refused outright whatever they hold: a game's upload is a zip of disk images, and nothing in the file list says so.

+**One item is not always one issue.** The archive's "magazine packs" hold a whole run under a single identifier — thirteen issues of Transactor for the Amiga, one PDF each.
+Files are grouped by name, so two formats of one issue stay one issue while thirteen volumes become thirteen shelf entries, each with its own key, title and cover.
+Open a volume in the archive's own reader and the address says which one, so Import takes exactly what is on screen.

-Importing writes down the issue's details and its cover and stops there — the scan is downloaded later, from the shelf, like everything else. archive.org's metadata is uploader-typed and often sparse, wrong or missing, so nothing is guessed at beyond a title and an issue number: the publisher is recorded as **Archive.org** so search and the filter menus can find the lot, and the item's own title, identifier and tags all go into the search index untouched.
+Importing writes down the issue's details and its cover and stops there — the scan is downloaded later, from the shelf, like everything else. archive.org's metadata is uploader-typed and often sparse, wrong or missing, so nothing is guessed at beyond a title and an issue number: the publisher is recorded as **Archive.org** so search and the filter menus can find the lot, and the item's own title, identifier, filename and tags all go into the search index untouched.
+Covers come from the issue's own first page where the archive has rendered one, and otherwise from the scan itself once it is downloaded — never from another issue's artwork.

 Both browsers — StripZona's and this one — are **fenced to their own site**.
 The address line is a readout, never a field, and a link leading anywhere else is not followed.
 The app embeds a view of